-The proposed development is to demolish the existing cottage and replace it with a new hotel and serviced apartments.
+The proposed development is to demolish the existing unit complex and replace it with a new block of apartments.
 I have inspected all the trees that could be affected and list their details in Appendix 2.
 Based on this information, I provided guidance to project architect on the constraints these trees impose on the use of the site.

-One high category tree and four low category trees will be lost because of this proposal.
-However, the low category trees are either small or in acute decline.
-A comprehensive landscaping scheme to mitigate these losses is proposed that will include the planting of new trees.
-The proposed changes may adversely affect a further four high category trees and one low category tree if appropriate protective measures are not taken.
-However, if adequate precautions to protect the retained trees are specified and implemented through the arboricultural method statement included in this report, the development proposal is expected to have a low to moderate impact on the contribution of trees to local amenity or character.
+Nineteen high category trees and fifty low category trees will be lost because of this proposal.
+However, a comprehensive landscaping scheme to mitigate these losses is proposed that will include the planting of new trees.
+The proposed changes may adversely affect a further eight high category trees and twelve low category trees if appropriate protective measures are not taken.
+However, if adequate precautions to protect the retained trees are specified and implemented through the arboricultural method statement included in this report, the development proposal is expected to have a moderate impact on the contribution of trees to local amenity or character.